 With a personal brand, you can truly be yourself, so you don’t have to go out and find new causes to support or activities to build your company brand.
 Think about some real life qualities and interests that make you unique and then show off those qualities.

-Maybe you were a marketing professional before you started your business, and also a talented juggler with the goal of visiting all 50 states by the time you’re 40.
+Maybe you were a marketing professional before you started your business.
+Perhaps you are also a talented juggler with the goal of visiting all 50 states by the time you’re 40.
 While a job candidate or client might be most interested in your entrepreneurial endeavors, your juggling talents and travel goals make you unique and instantly help you stand out from other prospective employers or vendors.
 Many feel that even if some of the qualities of a potential employer or vendor feel a little silly or unrelated to work, they can help personalize the company and make it more alluring.

 When networking, use your own brand to establish valuable connections.
 If you’re networking in person, elements of your brand can make for natural conversation starters and talking points.